What are the top ten tourist spots you must see in Barlig, Mountain Province?

 Lake Tufub is said to be the crater of an extinct volcano, locally known as Mt.
 Puguis.
 Beautiful mossy forests surround the lake and give its greenish color.
 The locals believe that unseen deities and spirits inhabit the lake.

 This lake is shrouded in mists during the rainy season.
-Getting here, however, is relatively easy as the path have been improved.
+Getting here, however, is relatively easy as the path has been improved.
 From the national highway, one needs to hike for 10 to 15 minutes to reach the lake.

 I have been visiting the lake several times already and I noticed some disturbing impacts.
 Among these include the clearing of vegetation around the lake and the cutting of trees.
 A road has also been constructed leading near to the lake.